Jfusion369/the-henry-website/QUICK_START.md

 curl http://localhost:3000/api/health

 # Should see:
-# {"status":"ok","message":"The Henry LLC backend is running"}
+# {"status":"ok","message":"The Henry backend is running"}
 ```

 ## Database Location